vucinatim/watermelondb-studio/README.md

 WatermelonDB Studio has two parts:

 1.  **The In-App Component (`DebugProvider`):** You add this to your React Native app.
 It wraps your application and starts a small server that has direct access to your WatermelonDB instance.
+This server observes your database for any changes.
-2.  **The Web Client:** A separate web application that you run from your terminal.
-This client provides the UI for interacting with your database and connects to the in-app server over your local network.
+2.  **The Web Client:** A separate web application that connects to your app's server.
+It receives a live stream of your data, reacting instantly to any changes in the app.
+This is done efficiently by sending only the data differences over an SSE (Server-Sent Events) connection, so you always have a real-time view of your database with minimal overhead.

 ## Usage